 Or equivalent qualification as determined by the School.

-Students wishing to take subjects in excess of the minimum 36 credit points for a major in Drama may take these subjects in S2 with 57.124 as a co-requisite. †These subjects are taught in this form in 1980 only Modern Theatre as a 6-credit point subject may be taken by students who have completed Session 1 of Year 1 in 1979 or earlier.
+Students wishing to take subjects in excess of the minimum 36 credit points for a major in Drama may take these subjects in S2 with 57.124 as a co-requisite. †Modern Theatre as a 6-credit point subject may be taken by students who have completed Session 1 of Year I in 1979 or earlier.